HammerSeb/ITC503Control/README.txt

 GPIB address
 ------------
-The GPIB address of the ITC503 device is defined in 'itc503gpib' as a global variable in line 23
+The GPIB address of the ITC503 device is defined in 'uedinst.tempcontroller' as a global variable in line 23

 23 gpib_address = 24

 which opens the connection on GPIB port '::24'.
-If the GPIB address of the controler changes, change the address by changing the varibale 'gpib_address' in line 23 of 'itc503gpib' in the uedinst package.
+If the GPIB address of the controler changes, change the address by changing the varibale 'gpib_address' in line 23 of 'uedinst.tempcontroller' in the uedinst package.

 Change Log
 ==========